aaronbloomfield/cpp-db-framework/README.md

 All files are created into a dbcpp/ sub-directory.
 Any files of the same name in that directory will be overwritten.

-The `dboject` class is in its own files (dboject.h and dboject.cpp).
+The `dbobject` class is in its own files (dbobject.h and dbobject.cpp).
 Each class has it's own .h and .cpp files, with the class name (and thus the file base name) being the same as the table name.

 A "all\_db\_h\_files.h" file is created, which just \#include's all the other .h files.